The Tecovas Foundation

 (A - B) / (C - D) / (E - F) / (G - I) / (J - K) / (L - M) / (N - P) / (Q - R) / (S) / (T - V) / (W - Z)

-The core of the William James Foundation is our network of reading judges who have built, managed, invested in, or advised multiple bottom line companies.
+The core of WJF is our network of mentors who have built, managed, invested in, or advised multiple bottom line companies.
 We provide them with opportunities to review business plans and become mentors and/or investors.

 These individuals vary widely in background, but usually come from one of these five categories:

 Mr. Adams is a marketing and communications professional with over 15 years of brand development, social marketing campaigning, and public-private partnership building.
-He holds an MBA and am a returned Peace Corps Volunteer who has had the privilege of working with internationally known corporate brands as well as helping scale and develop local and national non-profits.
+He holds an MBA and is a returned Peace Corps Volunteer.
+He has had the privilege of working with internationally known corporate brands as well as helping scale and develop local and national non-profits.

 Mr. Addison works at Virgin where he manages the Virgin Earth Challenge and collaborates with colleagues on some of Virgin’s People and Planet activities.
 His undergraduate studies in Georgaphy (BSc, first-class) focused on earth system science, especially environmental and climatic change, alongside environmental economics, biodiversity, ecology and global development.
 He also holds an MSc in Environmental Technology, specialising in Energy Policy, from Imperial College London.